SciPyCourse2022/notes/homework5/homework5.md

 #### images

 1. Use the `skimage` library to load the file `nissl.tif` as a colour image array.
+NOTE: you might have to run `pip install imagecodecs` in order for skimage to be able to read .tif files.
 What shape is the array?
 What is its datatype (`dtype`)?

 2. Display the image in matplotlib using `imshow()`.
 Check each channel (red, green and blue) programmatically to see if it has signal, i.e. non-zero pixel values.
 Which colour channel has signal?